MeowScripts/Roblox-Executor/README.md

 # FAQ
 Q: After I loaded my script and clicked execute it takes forever?
 A: The first time you load a script it will take a while because it needs to copy the byfron signature and verify it.
-Every time after this, scripts ill load ver quickly/instantly.
+Every time after this, scripts will load very quickly/instantly.

-Q: When I loaded my script and clicked execute, after some time, it said anti-virus interfered with the injection?
+Q: Windows smart screen stops me from running?
-A: Anti-virus can interfere with the injection process the first time you load a script because it is hijacking byfron anti-cheat's signature by side-loading into Roblox client, which anti-virus flags as malicious/suspicious.
-This is a false positive, you can disable anti-virus for firs time injection and then re-enable it later if it is causing issues.
+A: Windows 11 introduced a stricter smart screen which blocks any unsigned executable downloaded from the internet from being ran regardless of whether it is malicious or not.
+You can upload our actual loader executable to Virus Total and verify it is not malicious.
+To bypass Windows Smart screen, simply click "More info" and run anyway.